 Q: Is there more to the music department than just band or choir?

-Definitely, the Bayview music department has all sorts of groups such as jazz ensembles, specific instrument ensembles, jazz choir as well as other vocal groups and music council for the big music geeks!
+Definitely, the Bayview music department has all sorts of groups such as jazz ensembles and music council for the big music geeks!
+Addtionally, students can create their own chamber ensembles to play pieces of their choice with their musical friends!
 There there is also a tutoring program in which you will be tutored by friendly, helpful and talented music students.
-The different department-wide events that happen include (but are not limited to) York Music Camp (September), Java, Jive and Pie (November), Crazy Olympics (varies), Dodgeball Night (varies) and the annual Music Banquet (June) to celebrate all the department has accomplished over the past year.
+The different department-wide events that happen include (but are not limited to) York Music Camp (September), Java, Jive and Pie (November), and the annual Music Banquet (June) to celebrate all the department has accomplished over the past year.

 Q: Why should I join choir?